CRNing/techjam2026_shopping_copilot/README.md

 | Buying | 80 | 0.988 | 0.658 | 2.488 |
 | Intent Override | 30 | 1.000 | 0.830 | 4.033 |

-To evaluate a modified agent, edit `starter/agent.py` and rerun the same command — the evaluator interface (`Agent.reset` / `Agent.respond`) is unchanged.
+To evaluate a modified agent, edit `agent.py` (the top-level implementation) and rerun the same command — `starter/agent.py` is only a compatibility shim (`from agent import Agent`) that keeps the evaluator's existing import path working, and does not need to be edited.
+The evaluator interface (`Agent.reset` / `Agent.respond`) is unchanged.

 ## Limitations & What We'd Improve With More Time